Question: Top Search Keywords

 Important Points:

-• Always group by the keyword, not by user_id.
+- Always group by the

-• If two keywords have the same count, the order between them could be random unless you add a secondary ORDER BY keyword ASC.
+keyword, not byuser_id.
+COUNT(*)counts all rows for each keyword.- If two keywords have the same count, the order between them could be random unless you add a secondary